How to Build Emotional Agility and Adapt to Life’s Shifting Moments

 - Care of the psychiatric mental health patient in crisis

-Change will happen no matter what, and your response plays a big role in the outcome.
+Change will happen no matter what, and your response plays a significant role in the outcome.
 People who build emotional agility tend to manage change-related stress more effectively.
 This is true whether it’s an unexpected career move, a change in personal circumstances, or an emotional setback.

 Adaptability is a key component of emotional agility.
 When life throws curveballs, those who possess emotional agility are not easily shaken.
 They can acknowledge the discomfort of the situation and then pivot to a solution-focused mindset.
 This flexibility fosters resilience, allowing you to recover more quickly from setbacks and maintain control over your emotional well-being.